hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/_index.md

 ---
 title: Run memcached on Arm servers

-description: Learn how to install memcached on Arm servers

 minutes_to_complete: 40

-who_is_this_for: This is an introductory topic for software developers who want to use memcached as their in-memory key-value store.
+who_is_this_for: This is an advanced topic for developers who want to use memcached as their in-memory key-value store.

 learning_objectives:
     - Install and run memcached on your Arm-based cloud server